 Propaedeutic Stage of Priestly Formation

+This new community of seminarians will have their own distinct housing, team of priest formators, horarium, scope, and sequence.
 St. Joseph Seminary College is offering two propaedeutic programs: 1) full-time formation and 2) a condensed formation program for full-time students pursuing a Bachelor of Arts in Philosophy and the Liberal Arts.
 Each program begins in August and ends in July.

 HUMAN DIMENSION